mesolitica/malaya/pretrained-model/bert/README.md

 # BERT-Bahasa

-Thanks to Google for opensourcing most of the source code to develop BERT, https://github.com/google-research/bert
+Thanks to Google for opensourcing most of the source code to develop BERT, https://github.com/google-research/bert.
+Malaya just create custom pretraining and optimizer to support multigpus.

 ## Table of contents
   * [Objective](#objective)